Back to School Fitness: Keeping Children Active in School

-Here are some suggestions of how to increase activity during school hours:
+Here are some suggestions for increasing physical activity during school hours:

 Schools could provide children with a daily movement to complete.
 This can be something simple like a squat or doing a star jump.
 Take regular breaks throughout lessons to complete the Movement of the Day for 5 minutes to get activity levels up and boost concentration.